AdamTibi/LSTM-FX/README.md

 # Practical LSTM Time Series Prediction for Forex with TensorFlow and Algorithmic Bot
-This is the companion code to [Link](https://google.com).
+This is the companion code to [Pragmatic LSTM for a Forex Time Series](https://medium.com).
 So, if you want to understand the intention of the code, I highly recommend reading the article series first.
 ## Setting Up The Environment
 The model training and prediction have been tested on both Ubuntu Linux 20.04 and Windows 10 and both work as expected.
 To prepare your machine to run the code, follow these steps: